justincy/nextjs-domain-locales/README.md

 This started as a Next.js experiment to see if we can have domain based locales with static optimization by rewriting URLs on the server to prepend the locale.
 We almost got it working but then [Next.js v9.5.0 broke it](issues/3).
 We gave up and just used next-i18next with [a known solution](https://github.com/isaachinman/next-i18next/issues/16#issuecomment-520853281) to the problem.

+## Key Pieces

+### Custom i18next Language Detector

+All of the magic is done by a custom language detector in the [i18n.js](blob/master/src/i18n.js) file.
+Read through the comments in that file to see how it works.
+The interface for the custom language detector is [described here](https://github.com/i18next/i18next-http-middleware#interface).

 ### Hosts

+This code is configured to work with the domains listed below.
+This is enabled for local development by [modifying the hosts file](https://www.hostgator.com/help/article/how-do-i-change-my-hosts-file).

 - nexttest.com
 - nexttest.es